 Baylor Homecoming Parade to Be Broadcast Live on KCEN-TV Ch.
 6

-Livestreaming also available for nation’s oldest and largest collegiate homecoming parade
+Nation’s oldest and largest collegiate homecoming parade also available via livestream

 The parade broadcast is made possible by the generous support of the Sadie Jo Black Family Foundation.
-Returning to host the parade this year are John Morris and Lori Fogleman.
+Returning to host the parade this year are the “Voice of the Bears” John Morris and Lori Fogleman.

 The Baylor Homecoming Parade will begin at 8 a.m. at Eighth Street and Austin Avenue in downtown Waco.
 It will travel down Austin and make a right on Fourth Street.
-Progressing down Fourth, the parade will go under the I-35 overpass, turn right on Dutton Avenue and then left on Fifth Street.
-The parade is expected to enter the Baylor campus at approximately 8:30 a.m.
+Progressing down Fourth, the parade will go under the I-35 overpass and proceed to enter campus on Fifth Street.
+The parade is expected to arrive at Baylor at approximately 8:30 a.m.

-Following the parade, the No. 22 Baylor Bears will host Texas Tech with kickoff at 3 p.m. in McLane Stadium.
-Tickets are available at BaylorBears.com.
+Following the parade, the Baylor Bears will host No. 19 BYU – a future Big 12 Conference member – with kickoff at 2:30 p.m. in McLane Stadium.
+Limited tickets are available at BaylorBears.com.

 History of the Baylor Homecoming Parade